srMarquinho/ultimate-dividend-portfolio/README.md

 1. It's 100% free!
 No subscriptions and no sign-ups.

-1. Use and buy at any currency.
+1. View and buy at any currency.

+1. Multiple accounts support.

 1. **Wish List**
     - Add the ticker and the value you wish to sell or buy and track if your wish came true with detailed information.